What is the difference between a barcode from GS1 and others I see on the internet? Sep 8, 2017,

 The GS1 Ireland Membership Team is here to help you if you have any questions about getting started with GS1 barcodes.
 We also have a number of technical experts able to advise you on labelling, printing barcodes or implementing master data management or electronic business massaging (EDI).

-For further information on using GS1 standards as well as the associated registration and licence fees please visit our website
+For further information on using GS1 standards as well as the associated fees please visit our website

 www.gs1ie.org/buy-a-barcode/ Tags: barcode, internet, gs1,